Gerald Trump

-Gerald Trump (born 10 August 1937) was an English cricketer, schoolmaster and the founder, and headmaster, of Edington School.
+Gerald Trump (born 10 August 1937) is an English cricketer, schoolmaster and the founder, and headmaster, of Edington School (later Shapwick School).
 He was a medium pace seam bowler who generally opened the bowling.
 He played for Devon and Somerset second XI between 1958 and 1977.
 He was captain of Devon between 1970 and 1972.

 Personal life and teaching

 Trump was born in Taunton.
 He attended Priory Secondary Modern in Taunton, before going on to study physical education at St Luke's College, Exeter.
 After graduating from college, Trump returned to Priory as a P.E. teacher.
 He married Jacqueline Betty at St Andrew's Church, Taunton on Easter Monday in April 1960.
 Trump's son, Harvey also played cricket for Somerset, appearing in over 200 top level matches between 1988 and 1997.